 Prospective students are invited to get to know our work, prior to applying.
 I accept students and post-docs (when funding is available) who have an interest in any of our core areas of expertise.
-I do not anticipate accepting new graduate students until the Fall of 2018.
+I do not anticipate accepting new graduate students until at least the Fall of 2024.

 Current Lab Members

 Gail Langellotto (Principle Investigator): An entomologist by training, Gail coordinates the statewide Master Gardener program.
 Her research and extension interests are focused on developing a better understanding of how to design and manage gardens and parks within urban/suburban landscapes to maximize ecosystem services such as pollination, pest control and human health and well-being.
 Starting in 2017, she hopes to work closely with Master Gardeners in home and community gardens, to begin documenting garden biodiversity in Oregon.

 Nicole Bell is a master’s student in Horticulture with an integrated minor.
 Her journey with bees began with an undergraduate research, scholarship, and arts (URSA) fellowship studying pollen used by blue orchard mason bees in forest ecosystems.
 She spent the rest of her undergraduate years working in OSU’s Honeybee Lab and, now, as a graduate student, has transitioned her focus towards wild bees in urban gardens.
 She is interested in science communication, and hopes to continue educating diverse groups about pollinators.